 Complete details for applying to the BBA program or AB Economics program can be found on the BBA/AB Admissions webpage.

 - What is the ETS Proficiency Profile?

 a.
 The ETS Proficiency Profile is a standardized, multiple choice assessment of the academic skills developed in General Education Areas I-IV of the core curriculum (reading, writing, critical thinking and mathematics).

 b.
-Tests are administered by the UGA Testing Center and all questions regarding testing times and costs should be directed there.
-Contact the UGA Testing Center online or by calling 706-542-3183 to schedule an appointment.
+Tests are administered by UGA Testing Services and all questions regarding testing times and costs should be directed there.
+Contact UGA Testing Services online or by calling 706-542-3183 to schedule an appointment.
 The ETS Proficiency Profile may be taken a maximum of twice per major application cycle.
 Beginning September 8, 2022, students will be limited to a total of three ETS attempts.

 - What scores should I have achieved on the ACT/SAT or aim for on the ETS Proficiency Profile?

 There is no score on these standardized tests that will guarantee acceptance to a Terry major.
 Students with ACT/SAT scores in the 80th percentile and above are more competitive applicants.
 The ETS Proficiency Profile is scored from 400-500.
 A score of 480 or above is considered competitive among applicants.